-If products consist entirely of wild plants, the label "certified products harvested in the wild" must be included in the description.
-If products contain both wild and cultivated ingredients, when ≥10% of the product consists of wild plants, it must be included in the list of ingredients or in the same visual field.
+If products consist entirely of wild plants, the label "certified wild collection" must be included in the description.
+If products contain both wild and cultivated ingredients, when $\geq 10\%$ of the product consists of wild plants, it must be included in the list of ingredients or in the same visual field.